droe-lang/droe-lang.github.io/src/guide/collections.md

   url: /guide/conditionals/
 ---

 Collections are essential for working with multiple values of the same type.
-Roelang provides two main collection types: **lists** (ordered collections) and **groups** (unordered collections with unique values).
+Roe provides two main collection types: **lists** (ordered collections) and **groups** (unordered collections with unique values).

 ## List Collections